Welcome First Year Students!

 IMPORTANT NOTE: Per New York State, students at SUNY and CUNY colleges and universities will be required to be vaccinated against COVID-19 before arriving on campus this fall contingent on final approval by the Food and Drug Administration (FDA) of a COVID-19 vaccine.
 For more information, please visit: https://www.stonybrook.edu/commcms/studentaffairs/stu/about/messages

-- The Immunization Form / Meningitis Response must be submitted by June 1st or within 2 weeks of your deposit.
+- The Immunization Form / Meningitis Response must be submitted within 2-3 days of your deposit.

 - The Meningitis Response Form if submitting form separate from the Immunization form.

 - The Health Form indicating receipt of a physical within the last calendar year by the first day of classes.